 He also brought over a little amuse’bouche to start and end our meal.
 It was so much more than the cheap hotel breakfasts we’ve become accustomed to at chain hotels.
 This was a special experience.

 On our last morning, the owner had just returned back to town from a trip and was making her rounds to make sure everyone was enjoying their stay.
 Of course, we couldn’t rave enough.
 All the points for Hotel Heritage!
-Truly wonderful – and super close to all the top things to do and lots of yummy beer.
+It was truly wonderful – and super close to all the top things to do and lots of yummy beer.

 Beer, Fries & Chocolate – The Belgium Trifecta